SBS Transit chairman Lim Jit Poh to retire after 18 years

 Mr Lim will continue to serve as a senior adviser to SBS Transit after the company’s annual general meeting (AGM) on Apr 29 “to provide continuity to the group as it navigates a changing environment in a tightly regulated industry”.

-His successor will be announced at the AGM, said SBS Transit.
+His successor will be announced after the AGM, said SBS Transit.
 Board members Mr Benny Lim and Mr John De Payva will also be retiring.

 Mr Lim joined SBS Bus Services as a director in 1997, and later served on the board of DelGro Corporation after the restructuring of SBS.
 ComfortDelGro now owns 75 per cent of SBS Transit.